What’s inside a mattress?

 6. Non-Pillowtop

 In contrast to the softer pillow top, the non-pillowtop surface offers a firmer feel as it doesn’t feature the additional layer of softness.
-There are several reasons why people may prefer this to the former listed above.
+There are several reasons why people may prefer a firm mattress to the former listed above.
 In most cases, a non-pillowtop mattress is cooler as you tend to sleep on top of the mattress and not into it.
 Some also believe that this type of mattress or a ‘flat top mattress’ is much easier to move on and get in and out of.
 Non-pillowtop tends to suit heavier builds in terms of support and alignment.

 Let’s face it.
 Buying a new mattress can be hard work, but understanding the differences between certain mattress types like the coil spring, pocket spring, and foam will ensure you’re more confident when deciding what’s right for you.
 If you’d like more information or assistance in choosing a new bed, read our Mattress Buying Guide, try our Mattress Quiz or visit your local Snooze store and try the Snooze Profiler®.